san99tiago/aws-multi-agent-fsi-workshop/content/03-workshop/05-task-3-create-supervisor-agent/index.en.md

 ### Certificates Agent

+- Collaborator Agent: (Choose the one that says `certificates`)
+- Agent Alias: (Choose available one)
+- Collaborator Name: `certificates`

 ```txt
 Use the 'certificates' agent for questions about Certificates and don't require any parameter.
 ```

 ### Financial Products Agent

+- Collaborator Agent: (Choose the one that says `financial-products`)
+- Agent Alias: (Choose available one)
+- Collaborator Name: `financial-products`

 ```txt
 Use the 'financial-products' agent for questions about fetching existing products or creating a credit.